-In commercial real estate sales and leasing you need a good database to help you keep in contact with the right people and in the right way.
-That being said many agents do you use a CRM system well or sometimes they do not use one at all.
+In commercial real estate sales and leasing, you need a good database to help you keep in contact with the right people in the right way.
+Your contact with people and the particulars you gather in that process will help you thrive as an agent in the brokerage.

-- The salesperson does not know how to use a computer and is not comfortable with the process
+- The salesperson does not know how to use a computer comprehensively and is not comfortable with the process

-- The CRM system is not updated regularly by the front line salespeople
+- The CRM system is not updated regularly by the front-line salespeople

 - The system cannot integrate with email and brochure despatch

 - List modification is hard or slow to undertake